-7 Creative Examples of Concept Maps for TeachersCreate Your Concept Maps Now
+7 Creative Concept Map Examples for TeachersCreate Your Concept Maps Now

 When we talk about brainstorming or ideation, the topic of a concept map is one of the first things that come to our minds.
 Also known as conceptual maps, they are widely known graphical representations of ideas, facts, and concepts.
 These days, the graphical tool is majorly used in education as it can help us explain even a complex topic to others in a seamless manner.
 Students are encouraged to learn from the examples of concept maps for teachers as they can be included in almost every subject.
 In this guide, I’m going to cover the use of concept mapping in teaching with 7 varied examples.

-Concept Maps are already used in different domains, but their major role is in education.
-Concept mapping in teaching can help both the students and teachers alike in the following manner.
+Concept Map is already used in different domains, but the major role is in education.
+Concept mapping in teaching helps students and teachers alike in the following manner.

 - They can act as a perfect visual aid and give teachers an edge while explaining something.

-- We can break down even a complex topic in a simpler manner using concept maps.
+- Break down even a complex topic in a simpler manner using concept maps.

 - Since there are so many examples of concept maps for teachers, they can be used in different subjects like English, Biology, History, Geography, Math, etc.

-- They explore the concepts that are already known and link it with a problem for better understanding.
+- Explore concepts that are already known and link them with a problem for better understanding.

 - Concept maps are also extensively used in brainstorming as they boost self-learning and ideation.

-- We can draw all kinds of connections and relationships in a concept map, making them less rigid and more dynamic.
+- Draw connections and relationships in a concept map, making them less rigid and more dynamic.

 - Teachers can connect a topic with different sub-topics, explore numerous domains, and resolve a complex issue with these diagrams.

-- They aim at problem-solving and learning a topic rather than cramming textual information.
+- Aim at problem-solving and learning a topic rather than cramming textual information.
 In this way, students can retain the solution in the long run by actually understanding it.

-Now when you know the importance of concept mapping in teaching, let’s step it up a little and get to know about some examples of concept maps for teachers.
+Now that you know the importance of concept mapping in teaching, let’s step it up a little and get to know about some examples of concept maps for teachers.